 Launched the Villars Institute’s Digital Community Platform to promote collaboration and knowledge exchange in a safe and trusted setting: there are 446 users from 217 organizations as of 15 January 2023.

 Launched the Villars Institute's social media channels on LinkedIn, Instagram, Facebook, Twitter and TikTok.

 Launched the Villars Music Academy under the leadership of Aline Champion and with faculty from the Berlin Philharmoniker.
 154 young musicians applied and 25 were selected for the academy.
 Special guests Tabea Zimmerman and Kolja Blacher taught master classes.
 A conference and concert were attended by 213 people at the Villars Palace Hotel.

 Organized the participation of Villars Fellows at the GESDA Summit and Building Bridges Summit in Geneva.
 Highlights include interviews of our Fellows at the Building Bridges Summit and speaking opportunities at the Youth Outlook on GESDA and the Horizon of Science & Diplomacy panels and an article co-authored by Fellows on Breakthroughs We Need Now for the Next Generation.

 Supported the Undaunted – South Pole 2023 expedition of Robert Swan, renowned polar explorer and climate activist who inspired the Villars Fellows at the 2022 Symposium.
-Robert is now sending updates to the Villars Institute community from his Antarctica journey.
+Robert continues to share inspiring messages to the Villars Institute community from his Antarctica crossing.